openshift/hypershift/docs/content/reference/api.md

 It&rsquo;s not supported to use a release in a NodePool which minor version skew against the Control Plane release is bigger than N-2.
 Although there&rsquo;s no enforcement that prevents this from happening.
 Attempting to use a release with a bigger skew might result in unpredictable behaviour.
 Attempting to use a release higher than the HosterCluster one will result in the NodePool being degraded and the ValidReleaseImage condition being false.
-Attempting to use a release lower than the current NodePool y-stream will result in the NodePool being degraded and the ValidReleaseImage condition being false.</p>
+Attempting to use a release lower than the current NodePool y-stream will result in the NodePool being degraded and the ValidReleaseImage condition being false.
+Changing this field will trigger a NodePool rollout.</p>
 </td>
 </tr>
 <tr>